root-project/web/blog/_posts/2023-06-05-web-based-graphics-default.md

 What are drawbacks?
 Probably you'll encounter minimal differences between drawing with native ROOT graphics and in the web browsers.
 We do our best to make them similar as much as possible – and you can help us by reporting the problems.
-Probably very special usage of TExec objects (do you know about them?) will not work as expected in web-based canvases.
+Probably some very special usages of `TExec` objects (do you know about them?) will not work as expected in web-based canvases.
 With a little help from us this can be fixed and adjusted.
 For sophisticated use-cases with complex user-defined objects one could consider implementing JavaScript-based painters for them.

+We encourage all users to try this functionality and give us the feedback!